This post is cross-posted on REBEL EM here.

 Measurement of soft tissue depth by ultrasound at proximal humerus, proximal and distal tibia (3 most common IO placement locations).
 The investigator performing were ultrasound fellows who also evaluated whether the TT was palpable or non-palpable.

 Primary: Soft tissue depth at IO insertion sites (defined as distance from skin surface to outer bony cortex in mm).
-Recorded both continuous variable and dichotomous variable (= 20 mm or > 20 mm)
+Recorded both continuous variable and dichotomous variable ( 20 mm)

 Secondary: TT palpability

 Prospective, observational, convenience sample study of obese patients presenting to an urban ED

 Any existing condition that might preclude IO access i.e. overlying infection, trauma, prior amputation) (authors state no exclusions encountered during study)